 Chairpersons: Dr. Yelena Balabanova and Allan Park

 The purpose of Time Era Festival is to encourage the exploration of piano music by the chosen era of music.
-This year’s festival will explore Classical composers.
+This year’s festival will explore Romantic and Impressionist composers.

 THE TIME ERA FESTIVAL IS ONLY OPEN TO TEACHERS AND STUDENTS OF THE EDMONDS MUSIC TEACHERS ASSOCIATION.

 6 and under

 - Up to 3 Gold Medals will be awarded in each age group for outstanding performances.
 ONE of these Gold Medalists will receive BEST OF FESTIVAL TITLE and video will be featured on our website.